sayyidkhan/agentic-vr/docs/prd.md

 ### Tagline

 Pause the movie.
-Step into the world.
+Step into the reality.

 ### What it is